 Reservations are to be made in advance for use of audiovisual or specialized equipment, and all equipment must be operated by a qualified person.

-Groups may identify the Library and provide its address in their publicity for the meeting, but may not give out the Library's telephone number or invite potential attendees to contact the Library.
+Organizations may identify the Library and provide its address in their publicity for the meeting, but may not give out the Library’s telephone number or invite potential attendees to contact the Library.
 Failure to comply may result in forfeiture of approval to use the meeting rooms.

 There is limited on-street parking and limited parking at nearby municipal lots, both subject to posted limits.